akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_picture": "http://images.com/derp.png", // OPTIONAL, defaults to ''.
 Note that, if there is an '_piçture' on the 'normalized' object, the 'imported' objected will be augmented with a key imported.keptPicture = true, so you can iterate later and check if the images 200 or 404s

+        "_pictureBlob": "...BINARY BLOB...", // OPTIONAL, defaults to null "_pictureFilename": "123.png", // OPTIONAL, only applicable if using _pictureBlob, defaults to ''

+        "_path": "/myoldforum/user/123", // OPTIONAL, the old path to reach this user's page, defaults to ''

+        "_slug": "old-user-slug", // OPTIONAL

         "_website": "u45.com", // OPTIONAL, defaults to ''

+        "_fullname": "this is dawg", // OPTIONAL, defaults to ''

         "_banned": 0, // OPTIONAL, defaults to 0